The GameStop stock craze is about a populist uprising against Wall Street. But it’s more complicated than that.

 But Gill, who as “Roaring Kitty” was also touting the stock on You Tube, described himself as a long-term investor, untroubled by poor quarterly results.
 Even as his balance dipped as low as $42,000, he held on and by April 2020, he reaped the rewards.

-“GME YOLO update following the start of the Big Short Squeeze,” he wrote atop a screenshot of his E*Trade account showing a balance of $298,394.
+“GME YOLO update following the start of the Big Short Squeeze,” he wrote atop a screenshot of his E-Trade account showing a balance of $298,394.

 On April 3, 2020, it became clear that Burry wasn’t the only investor who doubted the board’s competence.
 Two hedge funds that owned a combined 7.5 percent of the company filed a proxy challenge, seeking to replace two directors.